 so here you can follow which hosts the DCD has created or removed, and when.

 The DCD’s log file is

 Here is an example which fits the above description.

-Here you willn also find the error message that a specific host could not be created:
+Here you will also find the error message that a specific host could not be created:

 Piggyback data is created here.
-A directory is created for each destination host included in the piggyback data.
+A directory is created for each piggybacked host included in the piggyback data.